Koltay/osuEscape/README.md

  > Auto blocking also avoid uploading other scores by the players

- *Dropping slider ends still count as a "full combo"
+ *Dropping slider ends still count as a "full combo" score

-## API Usage and users' common concern
+## API Usage

  This application uses [osu!
 API v1](https://github.com/ppy/osu-api/wiki) to get users' recent uploaded score and automatically disconnect after uploading.